-Seek emergency help immediately and notify your health care provider, it you experience the following symptoms:
+Seek emergency help immediately from your provider if you experience these symptoms.

-- Shortness of breath, wheezing, difficulty breathing, closing up of the throat, swelling of facial features, hives (possible allergic reaction). - Chest pain or pressure - Development of confusion, hallucinations or seizure - Fever of 100.5° F (38° C) or higher, chills (possible signs of infection). - Urinary retention or inability to urinate - Significant bleeding from nose, mouth, vagina, rectum that does not stop within 15 minutes. - Symptoms associated with a possible blood clot, such as: chest pain or pressure; pain in your arms, back, neck or jaw; numbness or weakness on one side of your body; trouble talking; sudden or severe headache; sudden vision changes
+- Shortness of breath, wheezing, difficulty breathing, closing up of the throat, swelling of facial features, hives (possible allergic reaction). - Chest pain or pressure - Development of confusion, hallucinations or seizure - Fever of 100.5° F (38° C) or higher, chills (possible signs of infection). - Urinary retention or inability to urinate - Significant bleeding from nose, mouth, vagina, rectum that does not stop within 15 minutes. - Symptoms associated with a possible blood clot, such as chest pain or pressure, pain in your arms, back, neck or jaw, numbness or weakness on one side of your body, trouble talking, sudden or severe headache, sudden vision changes.